 There are two types of pressure differential switches; mechanical or hydraulic.
 Mechanical switches are activated by excessive brake travel.
 Hydraulic switches are activated by a difference in pressure between the front and rear system.
 When pressure in one of the lines is sharply reduced, pressure from the other side forces a piston to move.
 A plunger pin then drops into a groove in the piston, activating a switch that turns on a dashboard warning light.

 The brake warning light is also connected to the brake fluid level sensors in the master cylinder reservoir(s).
 If the brake warning light comes on, the fluid level should be checked.
 If the level is low, more fluid should be added, and the leak should be found and repaired as soon as possible.
 BE SURE TO USE THE RIGHT FLUID.
-NEVER IGNORE THE BRAKE WARNING LAMP, AND ALWAYS NOTE WETHER IT WORKS DURING THE STARTING SELF-TEST.
+NEVER IGNORE THE BRAKE WARNING LAMP, AND ALWAYS NOTE WHETHER IT WORKS DURING THE STARTING SELF-TEST.

 Power brakes (also called “power assisted” brakes) are designed to use the power of the engine and/or battery to enhance braking power.
 The four most common types of power brakes are: vacuum suspended; air suspended; hydraulic booster, and electro-hydraulic booster.
 Most cars use vacuum suspended units (vacuum boosters), which employ a vacuum-powered booster device to provide added thrust to the foot pressure applied.